How to add display conditions to your email?

 {% hint style="info" %}

-You can also [combine comparisons easily](https://doc.batch.com/getting-started/features/customer-engagement-platform/message/personalization#combining-comparisons) in **if** conditions, with **AND** and **OR.**
+You can also [combine comparisons easily](https://doc.batch.com/getting-started/features/customer-engagement-platform/message/personalization#combining-comparisons) in **if** conditions, with **AND** and **OR** in the visual editor via subgroups, or in Code mode.

 {% endhint %}

-For example, if you want to display a different structure depending on a customer attribute indicating a promotion:
+For example, to display a different block depending on whether a customer has a discount:

 Block 1 (condition met):